vericast/theto/README.md

 `MultiPolygons` glyph.
 Points can be rendered using any of Bokeh's marker glyphs.

 ## Limitations
-`GeoPlotter` is designed for interactive exploration, and is therefore appropriate for small-to-medium sized data.
+`Theto` is designed for interactive exploration, and is therefore appropriate for small-to-medium sized data.
 A very rough benchmark indicated that it takes about 5 seconds to plot every 50,000 points (a polygon might contain very many individual points) in a Jupyer notebook, and the notebook freezes at around 250,000 points.
 Outputting to file and viewing in a separate browser window should allow up to around 1 million points.
 For larger visualization, see http://datashader.org/.

 ## Contributing
-We welcome issues and pull requests that help improve the variety of data sources and plot elements GeoPlotter supports, its usability, and its re-usability within other tools.
+We welcome issues and pull requests that help improve the variety of data sources and plot elements Theto supports, its usability, and its re-usability within other tools.

 ## License